KenDB3/syncWXremix/README.md

 ## Revision History (change log)

-Working on currently...
+1.02 (2016-01-09)
 * Functions for retrieving a WebSocket client's real IP address.
 * Better checking for private/local network users.
 * Add support for checking for dialup users.
 * Clear abort flag before terminating.
 Stops behavior seen by Nightfox where quitting from a pause prompt won't show any of the items when you are back at external programs menu.
 (Fixed in sbbs builds starting 2016-01-03, but also grab latest /ssbs/exec/xtrn_sec.js).
-* Add display option for NON-ANSI Terminals
+* Add display option for non-ANSI Terminals.
+The text was originally there, but came out unformatted.
+Now it looks much prettier.

 1.01b (2015-12-31)
 * Lots of updates based on feedback.